ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/executing-tests.md

 $ ballerina test --groups <group_1>,<group_2>  --all
 ```

-Run the tests in current project excluding the given group/s.
+Run the tests in the current project excluding the given group(s).

 ```
 $ ballerina test --disable-groups <group_1>  --all